-Even if you haven’t been contacted yet for an interview, there are still ways to prepare so you’re ready when the time comes.
-Start by developing responses to commonly asked interview questions.
+Even if you haven’t been contacted yet for an interview, start preparing now so you’re ready when the time comes.
+A great way to prepare is to develop responses to commonly asked interview questions.
 Review the list of questions and write out your responses with key points you want to communicate.
 To make a positive impression, include concrete examples that highlight your talents and skills.

 To do this, try forming your responses with the START method:

 Situation: Provide an overview, being specific and succinct.

 Task: Describe the goal you were working on.